PRO-2684/PRO-2684-s-EBL/README.md

 - **Q: Is this license legally enforceable?**
 - A: Probably not.
 But neither is the Entity' dignity.
-- **Q: What if the Entity try to open an issue or contribute a PR?**
+- **Q: What if the Entity tries to open an issue or contribute a PR?**
 - A: Close it with `Resolved: lol no`.
 - **Q: Why?**
 - A: Because I want to.